 Bank manager meeting with customers

 Pinnacle Bankshares Corporation is a locally managed community banking organization based in Central Virginia.
-The one-bank holding company of First National Bank serves an area consisting primarily of all or portions of the Counties of Campbell, Pittsylvania, Bedford, Amherst and the City of Lynchburg.
-The Company has a total of 10 branches with two located in the Town of Altavista, where the Bank was founded.
-Other branch locations include Village Highway in Rustburg, Wards Road near the Lynchburg Regional Airport, Timberlake Road in Campbell County, South Main Street in the Town of Amherst, Old Forest Road, Odd Fellows Road and Main Street in the City of Lynchburg and Forest Road in Bedford County.
+The one-bank holding company of First National Bank serves an area consisting primarily of all or portions of the Counties of Campbell, Pittsylvania, Bedford, Amherst and the Cities of Lynchburg, Danville and Charlottesville.
+First National Bank has a total of 17 branches with two located in the Town of Altavista, where the Bank was founded.
+Other branch locations include Village Highway in Rustburg, Wards Road near the Lynchburg Regional Airport and Timberlake Road in Campbell County; South Main Street in the Town of Amherst; Old Forest Road, Odd Fellows Road and Main Street in the City of Lynchburg; and Forest Road in Bedford County.
+New branch locations acquired through the merger include Main Street, North Main Street, Riverside Drive, and South Boston Road in the City of Danville; Franklin Turnpike and Martinsville Highway in the Mt.
+Hermon and Brosville areas of Pittsylvania County; and North Main Street in the Town of Chatham.
+Additionally, First National Bank operates a loan production office located in Charlottesville and plans to open another branch in the Graves Mill Center located in Forest once the impacts of the COVID-19 pandemic subside.
 First National Bank is in its 112th year of operation.

-Forward-looking statements speak only as of the date of the press release.
+Forward-looking statements speak only as of the date of this press release.
 All of the forward-looking statements made in this press release are expressly qualified by the cautionary statements contained herein.
-Readers are cautioned not to rely on the forward-looking statements contained in this press release, as no assurance can be given that any of the events anticipated by the forward-looking statements will occur or, if any of them do occur, their ultimate impact on the results of operations or financial condition of Pinnacle or Virginia Bank.
-Additional information about the proposed merger and the factors that may impact the forward-looking statements may be found in the registration statement on Form S-4 that Pinnacle will file with the Securities and Exchange Commission (the “SEC”), including under the heading “Risk Factors.”
+Readers are cautioned not to rely on the forward-looking statements contained in this press release, as no assurance can be given that any of the events anticipated by the forward-looking statements will occur or, if any of them do occur, their ultimate impact on the results of operations or financial condition of Pinnacle.
+Additional information about factors that may impact the forward-looking statements may be found in reports filed by Pinnacle with the Securities and Exchange Commission.

 Aubrey H. “Todd” Hall, III, President and Chief Executive Officer